LKirst/lie-esl/checklists/LK_ExerciseBookEntry.md

 - Underline your heading.

+- For text productions (not for grammar or vocabulary exercises): Please skip every second line within a paragraph and skip two or more lines between paragraphs.

 - Skip a line after the heading before you start writing.

 - After your exercise book entry before the next entry, please skip at least